munificent/magpie/doc/site/markdown/patterns.md

 ### Variable Patterns

-To pull data out of an object, you use *variable patterns*.
-A variable pattern always successfully matches, and when it does, it creates a new variable with its name whose value is the object being matched.
+To bind values to names, you use *variable patterns*.
+A variable pattern always successfully matches, and when it does, it creates a new named variable whose value is the matched object.
 As you'd expect, a variable pattern is just an identifier.
-This pattern matches any value and creates a new variable named `name` when it does:

     :::magpie
     name

+This pattern matches any value and creates a new variable named `name` when it does.
 A variable pattern may also have another pattern following it.
 If it does, the variable pattern will only match if that pattern matches too.
 For example:

     :::magpie
     name is String

-This pattern will match if the value is a string.
+This is a variable pattern containing a type pattern.
+The entire pattern matches only if the value is a string.
 If it is, then it will bind the variable `name` to the value.

 ### Record Patterns

-As you can imagine, these are the dual to [record expressions](records.html).
+*Record patterns* are the dual to [record *expressions*](records.html).
 A record pattern contains a series of fields.
 Each field may have a name, and must have a pattern.
 When it is tested, it looks for fields in the given value to match all of the pattern's fields.
 The entire record pattern matches if all of its field patterns match.

     :::magpie
     x: _, y: _